seanreed1111/sql-recipes/recipes.md

 Note The OUTER keyword is optional when using a FULL, LEFT, or RIGHT join.
 It does add documentation value to your query, making it clear that mismatched rows FROM one or both tables will be in the results.

-Using FULL OUTER JOIN is a good way to view, at a glance, mismatches between two tables.
+Using FULL OUTER JOIN is a good way to view, at a glance, mismatches BETWEEN two tables.
 In the preceding output, you can see an employee without a department as well as several departments that have no employee.

 How It Works
 Trying to accomplish a full outer join before Oracle9i was a bit inelegant: you had to perform a UNION of two outer joins (a left and a right outer join) using the proprietary Oracle syntax as follows: